-Do Grandparent's Have Rights to Their Grandkids?
+Do Grandparents Have Rights to Their Grandkids?

-How Grandparent Visitation Rights are Granted
+How Grandparent Visitation Rights Are Granted

 If parents or guardians encourage or at least allow grandparents to visit their grandchildren, then no formal process is required.
-But when a grandparent (or another nonparent) approaches the court to obtain court-ordered custody or visitation rights.
+But a grandparent (or another nonparent, like a stepparent) may approach the court to obtain court-ordered custody or visitation rights.
 In this case, the nonparent must prove custody is in the child's best interest.
 This means that decisions should be made in the best interest of the safety and well-being of the child's life.

-- The relationship between the child and the grandparent
+- The child's relationship with the grandparent

 - How recently the child has had contact with the grandparent

-Grandparent Child Custody Rights: Basics
+Learn More About Grandparent Child Custody Rights

 Click on a link below to learn more about grandparents' rights with respect to custody and visitation.
 Talk to an attorney to learn more about the laws and procedures in your state.